pyrf/pyrf/README.rst

 This is an early release of the ThinkRF Python Device API.

-This library supports development for thei `WSA4000 Platform`_.
+This library supports development for the `WSA4000 Platform`_.

 .. _WSA4000 Platform: http://www.thinkrf.com/products.html